EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

 ### Customize Boolean Properties

-By default, when an entity is editable its boolean properties are displayed in listings as flip switches that allow to toggle their values very easily:
+By default, when an entity is editable its boolean properties are displayed in `list` view as flip switches that allow to toggle their values very easily:

 ![Advanced boolean fields](../images/easyadmin-boolean-field-toggle.gif)

 When you change the value of any boolean property, EasyAdmin makes an Ajax request to actually change that value in the database.
-If something goes wrong, the switch will automatically return to its original value and it will also be disabled until the page is refreshed to avoid further issues:
+If something goes wrong, the switch automatically returns to its original value and it disables itself until the page is refreshed to avoid further issues:

 ![Boolean field behavior when an error happens](../images/easyadmin-boolean-field-toggle-error.gif)